mnoonan296/talkiepi/doc/README.md

 ~~~

 If the install fails due to insufficient space in the boot folder, temporarily create some space by moving kernel7.img to the tmp folder.
 No need to move it back because by the time the install has finished it magically re-appears.
 ~~~
 sudo mv /boot/kernel7.img /tmp/
 ~~~

-The following is not essential but cleans things up when you list the sound devices with the "aplay -l" command.
-Disable pi's on board sound. :
+Disable pi's on board sound.
+While not essential but cleans things up when you list the sound devices with the "aplay -l" command.
 ~~~
 sudo nano /etc/modprobe.d/blacklist-alsa.conf
 ~~~